cloudflare/cloudflare-docs/content/workers/platform/routing/custom-domains.md

 ## Certificates

 Creating a Custom Domain will also generate an Advanced Certificate on your target zone, with a Subject Name of the target hostname.
 These certificates are generated with default settings.
-If you'd like to override these settings, you can manually create your certificate in the Cloudflare Dashboard or via API.
+To override these settings, create your certificate in the Cloudflare Dashboard or via API.

 ## Configuring your Custom Domain